 The benefits are:

-Provides a saving platform: The investor gets back the total principal amount if the bond is held back till maturity, so bonds are a way to preserve capital while investing
+- Provides a saving platform – The investor gets back the total principal amount if the bond is held back till maturity, so bonds are a way to preserve capital while investing.

-Best Investment option:Bonds are generally regarded as lower risk than equities, and investors in bond funds are usually less exposed to volatility.
+- Best Investment option – Bonds are generally regarded as lower risk than equities, and investors in bond funds are usually less exposed to volatility.

-Interest earned is not taxable:The interest earned from municipal bonds is mostly exempted from taxes.
+- Interest earned is not taxable – The interest earned from municipal bonds is mainly exempted from taxes.

-Improves Cash flow:Companies, governments, and municipalities issuing bonds benefit by raising money for various purposes.
+- Improves Cash flow – Bonds offer significantly improve investors’ flow of revenue.
+Companies, governments, and municipalities issuing bonds benefit by raising money for various purposes.

 Transactions of thousands of crores from both individuals and institutions, covering around half of the covered bonds originated in the country, have been facilitated using this platform.

 The most significant advantage of the Yubi bond platform is its easy access and fast processing.
 Using this platform, investors can buy and sell bonds quickly in just a few clicks.
 Issuers can also handle their portfolio and add bonds for sale within minutes.